defenseunicorns/data_engineering_technical_assessment/README.md

 Most of the setup can be done via Make targets.
 Here is a list of the relevant targets:
 * `make help` - shows major targets
 * `make help-dev` - shows helper targets
-* `make dev-up` - stands up a new postgres instance with the correct table schema in `postgres/schema.sql`
+* `make dev-up` - stands up a new postgres instance with the correct table schema in `postgres/schema.sql` (can also )
-* `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose
+* `make ingest` - builds the solution image from the `/src` folder and runs it using docker-compose.
+WARNING: This will recycle the database

 Your ingestion script's entrypoint is in the method `ingest_data()` in `src/ingest.py`.